iRobot just released three brand new robot vacuums to their lineup. It’s the Roomba i7+ vs. i7 vs. e5.

 The Roomba i7, i7+, and e5 each has their own set of advantages and disadvantages to consider when deciding which model may be right for you.

 In terms of overall value, it’s hard to beat the low price of the Roomba e5.
-This Roomba was released to appeal to the budget consumer and modeled excellent cleaning performance on hardwood floors, which slightly diminished performance on carpeted floors.
+This Roomba was released to appeal to the budget consumer and modeled excellent cleaning performance across all floor types, but does not include some of the more advanced features offered by the i7 and i7+.

 But what if you want more?